k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_TDM/TDM_Installation_V9.4.md

 - Deploy the TDM LU.
 The TDM LU deployment create the TDM DB and the k2masking schema.
 Note that the k2masking schema can also be created by the **masking-create-cache-table.flow** execution (taken from the Broadway examples).
 - After the TDM DB is created, set the **CREATE_TDMDB** TDM LU's Global back to **false**.

-### TDM Cloud Development Environment Installation
+### K2view Cloud Development Environment Installation

 - Create a new space on K2view cloud.
 Select the **TDM Dev** Project and **TDM-9.4** Profile.
 - Set the **CREATE_TDMDB** TDM LU's Global to be **true**.